Skwiix - Musical-Info-Advice-Support

 Tip 4

-Although it may be convenient and sometimes even less expensive to buy your trumpet online, it is best to go to a shop where you can actually look at and handle the horns.
+Although it may be convenient and sometimes even less expensive to buy your trumpet online, it is best to go to a shop where you can look at and handle the horns.
 Different brands of trumpets have slightly different weights, so they will each feel different in your hands.
 Try out several before you make your decision.

 Tip 5